Home/Fish/Manila Clams

 MythAll clams are the same.+

-RealityDifferent species of clams have unique flavors, textures, and nutritional profiles.
+RealityDifferent species of clams have unique flavors and textures, with Manila clams being particularly sweet and tender.

 MythYou can eat clams that are open.+

-RealityOnly clams that close tightly when tapped are safe to eat; open clams should be discarded.
+RealityOnly clams that close when tapped are safe to eat; open clams should be discarded.

 MythClams are high in cholesterol.+

-RealityClams are low in saturated fat and cholesterol, making them a heart-healthy protein source.
+RealityClams are low in fat and cholesterol compared to many other protein sources.

 Healthy Recipes